-The Fire District's funds are broken into the following categories: General Fund, Equipment Replacement Fund, Capital Projects Fund, Enterprise Fund, Debt Service Fund, Capital Construction Fund, and PERS Reserve Fund.
+The Fire District's funds are broken into the following categories: General Fund, Equipment Replacement Fund, Capital Projects Fund, Enterprise Fund, Debt Service Fund, Capital Construction Fund, and Wildland Mitigation Fund.
 GASB 54 requires certain funds to be consolidated with the General Fund if the predominant funding source is from transfers from the General Fund.
-For the GASB 54 requirement the Fire District has consolidated the Equipment Replacement Fund, Capital Projects Fund, Capital Construction Fund, and the PERS Reserve Fund for reporting purposes.
+For the GASB 54 requirement the Fire District has consolidated the Equipment Replacement Fund, Capital Projects Fund, and the Capital Construction Fund for reporting purposes.
 The activity of the individual funds is as follows: